vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 ::: note

-When running in a Git-based project, the writing date will fall back to first commit date of current file.
+When running in a Git-based project, the writing date will be the first commit date of current file by default.

 :::